denten-books/plain-text/1-device.md

 Moore [@duncan-jones_g._1958, 25].
 Turing attended Wittgenstein's lectures on the foundations of mathematics in 1939.

-[^ln1-platotr]: I translate the passage into literal, if awkward, English to preserve some of the interesting characteristics of the original Greek.
+[^ln1-platotr]: @plato_euthyphro._1999 I translate the passage into literal English to preserve characteristics notable in the original.
 In particular, note the parallelism between *exōthen* and *endothen*, the ambiguity of *allotrion*, as something that comes from another, and the subtle slide between *graphō* (letter, figure, writing) and *tupōn* (type,